 Balances that do not meet these requirements, or balances over $3,000, will earn 1.00% APY.

 Evansville Teachers Federal Credit Union Vertical Checking

-Credit unions such as Evansville Teachers Federal Credit Union might not command the same name recognition as nationwide banks, but they can offer rates and services for customers that are every bit as competitive as the big banks.
-Don’t let the name of this credit union fool you—anyone can become a member if they open a $5 savings account, which then allows you to open a Vertical Checking account with a minimum balance of $25.
+Don’t let the name of this credit union fool you—anyone can become a member by donating just $5 to the Mater Dei Friends and Alumni Association, which then allows you to open a Vertical Checking account with a minimum of $25.